atcolab/deck_of_cards/README.md

-# Project name here
+# deck_of_cards
-> Summary description here.
+> A minimal example of nbdev using code from Allen Downey's Think Python 2nd Ed

 This file will become your README and also the index of your documentation.